A Brief Company History:

 PlateTronic has now moved to a PC based system with a world-first inclusion of photo verification of the tested vehicle.
 The test results are presented with easy to understand colour graphics enabling the customer to appreciate the accuracy and validity of the test.

-With an improved and expanded product range and experiencing continuous growth, Workshop Solutions has moved their operations including head office and manufacturing to a facility located in Ingleburn.
-Workshop Solutions is the Number 1 skid plate brake test manufacturer in Australia.
+With an improved and expanded product range and experiencing continuous growth, Workshop Solutions has moved their operations including head office and manufacturing to a larger facility located in Minchinbury.
+Workshop Solutions is the Number 1 plate brake test manufacturer in Australia.
 Other products produced by Workshop Solutions are: side slip testers, shock absorber testers, and weighbridges.
-These are built and designed for light vehicles through to heavy, multi axles vehicles.
+These are built and designed for light vehicles through to heavy, multi axle vehicles.

 The accuracy and ease of use of the PlateTronic range of test equipment , combined with the Safe-T-Stop Business Plan, has increased profits for a large number of motor vehicle dealerships, mechanical repair shops, tyre and brake specialists, Repco Authorised Repair Centres and many other franchises.
 Platetronic test tracks are also used in TAFE Colleges and by Government Departments.
 The PlateTronic range, with non-slip stainless steel grip plates, is world-class, absolute state of the art.
 Workshop Solutions has now begun exporting to various regions around the world.